ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 *This section is to be removed before publishing as an RFC.*

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{!RFC7942}}.
-The description of implementations in this section is intended to assist the Independent Submissions Editor in judging whether the specification is suitable for publication.
+The description of implementations in this section is intended to assist draft document reviewers in judging whether the specification is suitable for publication.

 Please note that the listing of any individual implementation here does not imply endorsement.
 Furthermore, no effort has been spent to verify the information presented here that was supplied by contributors.
 This is not intended as, and must not be construed to be, a catalog of available implementations or their features.